Action complete

 Highlights

-In March 2023, Tourism Arts and Culture, in collaboration with the Ministry of Social Development and Poverty Reduction, allocated $6 million to Indigenous Tourism BC to create and implement Indigenous led, culturally focused training and educational programs for Indigenous tourism workers and employers.
+In March 2023, TACS in collaboration with the Ministry of Social Development and Poverty Reduction (SDPR), provided $6 million to Indigenous Tourism BC (ITBC) to design and deliver Indigenous led, culturally grounded training and education programs for Indigenous tourism workers and employers throughout British Columbia.

-In 2024-25 Indigenous Tourism BC continued to deliver the Indigenous Tourism Training Initiative.
-The initiative empowers Indigenous tourism workers, businesses, and communities by offering culturally relevant training, professional certifications, educational programs, and work placements.
+In 2025/2026, ITBC continued delivering the Indigenous Tourism Training Initiative (ITTI) in its final year.
+The initiative empowered Indigenous tourism workers, entrepreneurs and communities by providing culturally relevant training, professional certifications, educational programming and work placement opportunities that strengthen Indigenous participation and benefit in the tourism economy.

-To date, more than 1,000 individuals from all six tourism regions of the province have now taken part in the training programs.
-The eight Regional Indigenous Tourism Specialists employed by Indigenous Tourism BC are vital in supporting First Nations communities and tourism businesses by helping them access the training and foster tourism development.
+To date, more than 2,700 individuals from all six tourism regions throughout the province have participated in ITTI programs.
+A key component of the success of the initiative was the work of eight regional Indigenous tourism specialists, who supported First Nations communities and Indigenous tourism businesses in accessing training opportunities and advancing local tourism development.